jannajoceli/ai-source-scraper/README.md

 The scraper ships as a standalone browser extension: same engine, same floating panel, no third-party manager needed.
 Download both packages from the latest release.
 (Chrome Web Store and Firefox Add-ons listings are in review — one-click install links will be added here once approved.)

+Thanks to Bernhard Rieder for the packaging suggestion 🦊

 ## No-install option — console version

 Two console builds, no install required.
 Paste into the browser DevTools console